UW-INFO442-AU24/sustainED/README.md

 ### Testing Protocol
 Our testing protocal can be viewed here: [Testing Protocol](https://docs.google.com/document/d/1nQAEsdrBDB-K4Y7L7oHLDAoq31WcEIc2fwAIoUVoc7k/edit?usp=sharing)

-### Bugs
+### Known Bugs & Temporary Workaround
 We are aware that not every combination of quiz options will yield three recommended resources.
 This is due to time constraints that prevented us from finding a matching set of resources for every possible combination of options.
-Our temporary workaround is to select the following options:
+Our temporary workaround is to select the following options in the quiz:
 - Any grade level
 - Media type: PDFs or Podcasts
 - Subject area: Science, English or Math